 In August 2018, Fresno County issued a Request for Proposal for a new election system.
 The existing system needed to be replaced due to its age and the difficulty of finding replacement parts.
 The system has since been scheduled to be decertified by the State prior to the March 2020 election.
 The County held five community meetings to explore whether or not Fresno County should convert to the VCA model, which would impact the purchase of equipment.
 Based on community meetings, communications with the five counties that have converted to the VCA model, the Secretary of State office, and other counties that are considering conversion, Fresno County Clerk/Registrar of Voters Brandi Orth recommended to the Board of Supervisors that Fresno County convert to the VCA model.
 The Board of Supervisors voted on March 12, 2019, to make that conversion beginning with the March 2020 Presidential Primary election.
-Other California Counties making the conversion (as of early June 2020) are: Amador, El Dorado, Los Angeles, Mariposa, Orange, and Santa Clara.
+Other California Counties making the conversion for the March 2020 election are:

+Amador, Butte, El Dorado, Fresno, Los Angeles, Mariposa, Orange, Santa Clara, Calaveras and Tuolumne.